 NEW, I now offer Remote Virtual Reality Therapy Services.
 You can be treated while you are at your home or office- with your own equipment.
 I can treat you remotely.
 You do not have to be concerned about coming to my office, viral contamination or social distancing.

-Do you live in New York City, Nassau County or Suffolk County and have phobias or anxieties?
+Do you live in New York State City, New York City, Long Island and even Florida and have phobias or anxieties?
 With the use of Virtual Reality Exposure Therapy(VRET) I can “Virtually Improve Your Life”!

 I can help you overcome: